 Data and studies show these safeguards work as intended, protecting patients and preventing misuse.

-Federal statutes, such as HIPAA, protect confidentiality of all patient records.
+Federal statutes, such as HIPAA, protect the confidentiality of all patient records.

 While states with physician-assisted dying laws do collect the names of patients in order to cross-check death certificates, the laws guarantee the confidentiality of all participating patients as well as physicians.
 Patients’ or doctors’ identifying information is never released to the public or media.